meyouwe/orite/README.md

     pip install orite

-In the meantime download the repo file and add this alias to your bash profile.
+In the meantime download the orite.py file and add an alias to your bash profile.

-    alias orite='python3 path-to-orite/orite.py'
+    alias orite='python3 path-to-orite-folder/orite.py'

+You will also need to download the `_orite_exclude.txt` and put it in the same location as orite.py.

 ## How to run?
-Run the following command preferably above the folder you are looking to sync.
+Run the following command preferably above the folder you are looking to copy.

     orite -i
 Will initialise two configuration files